ShorelineCrypto/cheetahdex-wallet-web/INSTALL.md

 ## Hardware Requirement - X86_64 Linux server at home or at cloud VPS

 The whole package was tested successfully in linux (ubuntu 22.04) on x64 hardware.
-Cheetahdex Web Wallet app does not uses lots of disk space, nor CPU resources so that any reasonable home PC linux or linux on cloud VPS should work fine.
+Cheetahdex Web Wallet app does not use lots of disk space, nor CPU resources so that any reasonable home PC linux or linux on cloud VPS should work fine.

 ## Dependency Requirement - flutter and android-studio
 Cheetahdex Web Wallet app is flutter based app.
 You can compile and run self-hosted web app in Ubuntu 22.04 easily by meeting flutter and android-studio requirement below.
 Check out Komodo Developer Guide on README for details.
-- Install last version of android studio.
+- Install latest version of android studio.
 For easily navigate and install proper features of android-studio, a x-windows GUI on Ubuntu is recommended.
 - Install flutter on proper version under your home directory.
 Too new or too old version of flutter won't compile this release.

 Finally, check dependency with below command: